Epiphany (Taylor Swift song): Commercial performance

 Upon the release of Folklore, "Epiphany" debuted at number 57 on the US Billboard Hot 100 chart, number 11 on the Hot Rock & Alternative Songs, and number 24 on the Rolling Stone Top 100.
 The song further reached the number 29 on Australia's ARIA Singles Chart, number 27 in Singapore's Singles chart, and number 44 on the Canadian Hot 100.

-Usage in media

-"Epiphany" appears in the first episode of the second season of American drama television series The Wilds.

 Credits and personnel

-Credits are adapted from Tidal and the album booklet.
+Credits are adapted from the liner notes of Folklore.